Shekhar-Gudepu/Backorder-Prediction/README.md

 - imblearn 0.6.1

 ### Scripts
-1. Back order Prediction EDA : This file contains Exploratory Data Analysis, feature engineering, feature encoding , feature binning performed on data available.
+1. Back order Prediction EDA : This file contains Exploratory Data Analysis, feature engineering, feature encoding , feature binning performed on the data.
 2. Back order Prediction : contains various machinelearning models trained on the data and the final evaluation result of various models.

 <h2> 2.Solving the problem with Machine Learning</h2>